peterkracik/scss-best-practice/README.md

 ### 12. Utility classes

 I really don't like to use utility classes.
-In the most cases we create them to do think easier (maybe we are already lost in our or someone's else code), but not cleaner.
+In the most cases we create them to do things easier (maybe we are already lost in ours or someone's else code), but not cleaner.

 ```html
     <div class="bold fs12 color-red mt10 p3">